 Joint Enrollment programs are designed for high school juniors and seniors who are capable of entering college while still completing high school coursework and requirements.
 Interested applicants must have the prior approval or their high school and their parents.
-The University System of Georgia recognizes the need to provide for these academically talented students the opportunity for acceleration of their formal education through the following:
+The University System of Georgia recognizes the need to provide for these academically talented students with opportunities for acceleration of their formal education through the following:

-• Joint Enrollment - a high school student, while continuing his or her high school enrollment, enrolls in courses for college credit.
+- Joint Enrollment a high school student, while continuing his or her high school enrollment, enrolls in courses for college credit, - Early Admission a high school student enrolls as a full time college student following completion of the junior year of high school with college courses used to fulfill senior level high school graduation requirements.

-The Georgia Department of Education supports a joint enrollment program called ACCEL, available to students of Georgia public high schools.
-Under ACCEL regulations, students receive both high school Carnegie Unit credit for college coursework as well as college credit.
+The Georgia Department of Education supports a joint enrollment program called Post Secondary Options (PSO), available to students of Georgia public high schools, through funding for partial tuition and coverage of certain fees.
+Under PSO regulations, students receive both high school Carnegie Unit credit for college coursework as well as college credit.
 Please see your high school counselor to begin this process.